alps-asd/alps-asd.github.io/manuals/1.0/en/quick-start.md

 A Mac GUI application that does not require console operation is also available.

 How to run:.
-* Download [ASD launcher](https://github.com/alps-asd/asd-launcher/archive/refs/tags/v1.zip) and open the `asd` script.
+* Download [ASD launcher](https://github.com/alps-asd/asd-launcher/archive/master.zip) and open the `asd` script.
 * Click the Run button on the toolbar or press `Command-R` to run the script.
 * Select the ALPS file to start the ASD server.

+How to install:
+* Download ASD launcher and open the asd script.
+* In the script editor, select `File` > `Export...` and save the file to the `Application` folder with the file format as application.

+How to run:
+* Open `asd` appliction  or drag and drop an ALPS file into the `asd` application.
+* Selecting the ALPS file will start the asd server.

 ## Application State Diagram